Archdiocesan Educational Fund

 This preliminary step should be helpful to project directors and proposal writers in thinking through the particulars of a proposed program or project before moving right to proposal.
 Any applicant is free to submit a proposal without completing the LOI step, but it should be especially helpful to those new to the Archdiocesan Educational Fund, to those who are uncertain about a match between the scope of a project and Fund interests, and to those who have not been successful in prior years.

-Unlike the proposal application submitted through the online portal, the LOI is submitted by email attachment addressed to the Director of Grants Management.
+Unlike the proposal application submitted through the online portal, the LOI is submitted by completing the form accessible either here or below on this page.
+The LOI is submitted to the Director of Grants Management.
 Click here for the LOI form.

 Applicants may bypass the optional LOI stage and proceed directly to proposal submission.